Multimedia - Message from the Director

 By working together with many partners from Pulp and oriented strand board manufacturing sectors, as well as forest landowners and industry leaders from both the energy and chemical sectors, we are saving jobs, building new businesses, and training future scientists.
 We can make a major impact on the nation through our work on converting forest biomass into fuels, chemicals, and advanced materials in a sustainable manner.

-As you know, our research initiative is poised to become a signature program for forest bioproducts, with the research laboratory infrastructure investment made possible by the National Science Foundation and Department of Energy EPSCoR awards, and the upcoming addition of the new technology center – a 40,000 sq. ft. facility for biorefinery technology validation on an industrially relevant scale, made possible by the Maine Technology Asset Fund award.
+As you know, our research initiative became a signature program for forest bioproducts, with the research laboratory infrastructure investment made possible by the National Science Foundation and Department of Energy EPSCoR awards, and the addition of the new technology center – a 40,000 sq. ft. facility for biorefinery technology validation on an industrially relevant scale, made possible by the Maine Technology Asset Fund award.